Student Opportunities Hub Blue

 What is an internship?

 Internships are time-bound, project based opportunities for UofG students to work alongside UofG staff and can take place in all areas of the university (Schools/Colleges/Departments).
-They should be no less than 6 weeks in length and can be up to 12 months (depending on what your project needs).
-If the internship is taking place during term-time, the maximum hours per a week a student can work is 20, so any internship project would need to reflect that.
+They should be no less than 6 weeks in length and can last as long as your project dictates.
+We can offer further guidance on this where needed.
+If the internship is taking place during term-time, the maximum hours per week a student can work is 20, so any internship project would need to reflect that.
 If the internship is taking place over the summer, students can work more than 20 hours.

 How does it work?

-Here is a short guide as to how this process works, please get in touch with us to discuss further:
+Here is a short guide as to how this process works, please get in touch with us to discuss further.
+You can also view these steps on this Student Internship Recruitment Process flowchart (downloads automatically when clicked).

 • Contact the Student Opportunities team (SOT) to discuss your internship idea